2020PB/police-brutality/reports/Oregon.md

 ### Protester shot in the head | July 12th

-Footage taken just after midnight on July 12th shows a protester holding a stereo above his head across the street from the Justice Center.
+Footage taken just after midnight on July 12th shows a protester holding a stereo above his head across the street from the US District Courthouse.
 A shot can be heard and the protester crumples to the ground, bleeding heavily.

 Reports from protesters say he was taken to the hospital.